kuceli/kuceli/README.md

 #  Hi!👋 I'm Englama Kuceli Susan

-I'm a passionate software developer from Nigeria
+I'm a passionate software developer from Nigeria based in New York, US.